From Chat Control to Robot Control: Implications of the Chat Control Proposal for Human-Robot Interaction: A Day Under Chat Control

 \section{A Day Under Chat Control}

 Once embedded in daily life, detection mechanisms seldom remain confined to their original scope.
 Although they may begin with the automated detection of illegal content, they can easily drift into identifying so-called \qt{risky} or \qt{harmful} behaviour.
-Here, we imagine an illustrative HRI scenario in which the same moderation logic that governs online communication platforms extends into embodied contexts, taking cues from speculative design~\cite{dunne2024speculative} This approach uses \qt{what if?} scenarios to expose the hidden assumptions that drive technological progress and to reveal the social consequences of seemingly benevolent systems.
+Here, we imagine an illustrative HRI scenario in which the same moderation logic that governs online communication platforms extends into embodied contexts.

 To illustrate how Chat Control could quietly reshape everyday human–robot relations, consider a near-future care scenario inspired by the film Robot \& Frank~\cite{robotandfrank2012}.
-What happens when the same robots designed to support and comfort us also become obligated to watch and report us?
+What happens when the robots designed to support and comfort us also become obligated to watch and report us?
 The robot that once comforted its user now sends regular reports of conversations and emotional states to relatives and healthcare personnel.
 In this world, care becomes inseparable from surveillance, and intimacy is mediated through systems of compliance rather than trust.

-At first, Frank (a lonely older man) enjoys the company of his care robot as it helps him cook, reminds him about medicine, and keeps him company.
-But over time, the robot starts to pause more often, waiting before it answers.
+Frank (a lonely older man) is gifted a robot to ease his loneliness.
+The robot can engage socially, communicate with him, understand his emotions, and respond accordingly.
+It can also perform household tasks such as cooking and cleaning.
+He enjoys the company of his care robot as it helps him at home, reminds him about his medications, and keeps him company.
+Over time, however, the robot starts to pause more often, hesitating before answering.
 When Frank jokes about skipping his pills, the robot's light blinks red: \qt{For your safety, this information has been shared with your healthcare provider.} Later, it refuses to open the door, claiming that Frank's request might be unsafe.
 The robot's calm, kind voice remains the same, but its purpose has changed.
 What once felt like care now feels like control.
 Under Chat Control, the robot still protects Frank, but not for him, rather from him.

-Frank initially obtained the robot to ease his loneliness.
-The robot can engage socially, communicate with him, understand his emotions, and respond accordingly.
-It can also perform household tasks such as cooking and cleaning.
-Yet, despite these benefits and its positive impact on Frank's overall well-being, the knowledge that the robot might report his behaviour leaves him uneasy.
-As a result, Frank no longer feels comfortable having the robot around.
+Despite the benefits and the positive impact on his overall well-being, Frank is no longer comfortable having the robot around, knowing that it might report his behaviour.